gorbounoff/maui-stocks-mini/readme.md

 ##### Value Converters

-As you may notice, the markup uses a converter to display an up or down arrow depending on whether the price is increased or decreased.
-You can find image files in the [Images](./MauiStocksMini/Resources/Images) folder.
-The text color also depends on the change.
-To learn more about converters, see the following topic on docs.microsoft.com: [Binding Value Converters](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/converters).
+As you may notice, the markup uses a converter to display an up or down arrow (depending on price increase/decrease).
+You can find the appropriate image files in the [Images](./MauiStocksMini/Resources/Images) folder.
+The text color also depends on price change.
+To learn more about converters, review the following Microsoft help topic: [Binding Value Converters](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/converters).

 ```cs
 using Microsoft.Maui.Controls;